felixbrucker/foxy-proxy/README.md

 - `proxies`: Array of proxy config objects, see below (**required**)
     - `name`: The name of the proxy, must be unique (**required**)
+    - `maxScanTime`: The maximum amount of seconds each round takes to scan completely.
+Defaults to 30 seconds.
     - `upstreams`: Array of upstream config objects, see below (**required**)
       - `name`: The name of the upstream, must be unique (**required**)
       - `url`: The upstream url, **required** for everything except hdpool